 As for the existing hospitality projects, Ekaant -The Retreat and

 Waterfront Shaw Apartment Hotel continue to flourish.
 Fortune Select

-Dasve is in its fifth year of successful operations with an occupancy
+Dasve is in its seventh year of successful operations with an occupancy

 On the retail front, a significant area has already been leased.